romilly/start-apl/manuscript/Chapter1.md

      ∧
 ~~~~~~~~

-APL doesn't kow what you want to do, so it treats the expression as an
+APL doesn't know what you want to do, so it treats the expression as an
 error.

 T> Don't worry about causing APL errors.
 APL will try to tell you what went